besmera/besmera.github.io/src/F15-CSCI355/IntroToMongoDB.md

 	* They are schemaless
 	* `_id` is **always** the primary key
 	* `_id` is **always** the first property [^pkidException] [^pkidException2]
-* Schemaless design means no a priori rigid specification like MySQL
+* Schemaless design means no apriori rigid specification like MySQL

 [^pkidException]: If you don't provide `_id` mongo will and also make it the first
 [^pkidException2]: Mongo will reorder the `_id` if you don't put it first